Menthol

 After the FDA did not take action on their own conclusion that removing menthol would benefit the public health, in April, 2013, the Public Health Law Center and 18 other organizations submitted a citizen petition to the FDA calling on the agency to add menthol to the list of characterizing flavors.
 In July 2013, the FDA released a non-binding advance notice of proposed rulemaking of the potential regulation of menthol in cigarettes and received over 174,000 public comments, but took no further action.

-The tobacco industry sued the FDA over use of the TPSAC report, challenging the integrity of TPSAC, but a January 15, 2016 court decision allows the FDA to use the report as evidence and take action oNewport menthol adverstisement n menthol.
+The tobacco industry sued the FDA over use of the TPSAC report, challenging the integrity of TPSAC, but a January 15, 2016 court decision allows the FDA to use the report as evidence and take action on menthol.

 While the 2016 deeming regulations, as originally proposed by the FDA, included language that would have included menthol as a “characterizing flavor” the White House Office of Management and Budget stripped that language along with other statements on the harmful effects of menthol from the enacted regulations.

 In August 2017 the FDA announced their intention to issue another advance notice of proposed rule-making (ANPRM) to seek public comment on the role that flavors in tobacco products—including menthol—play in attracting youth, as well as the role they may play in helping some smokers switch to potentially less harmful forms of nicotine delivery.
 The agency officially issued the ANPRM on the regulation of flavored tobacco products on March 20th, 2018 for a 3-month public comment period.
 On November 15, 2018 the FDA announced that they would issue a Notice of Proposed Rulemaking to ban menthol in cigarettes, cigars, and any other combustible tobacco product.
 However, when no further action had been taken to move that policy forward, the African American Tobacco Control Leadership Council (AATCLC) and Action on Smoking and Health (ASH) filed a lawsuit against the Food and Drug Administration (FDA), compelling the FDA to add menthol to the list of characterizing flavors banned in tobacco products.
 The current lawsuit admonished the negligence of the FDA and implored the agency to finally take meaningful action against a product that is harming thee public, and disproportionately Black and Brown Americans.
 In January 2021, the Public Health Law Center also submitted a supplement to their 2013 Menthol Citizen Petition asking the FDA to add menthol to the list of prohibited characterizing flavors.
 On April 29, 2021 in response to the lawsuit and citizen petition, the FDA announced their intention to issue a product standards this year banning menthol cigarettes as well as one banning all flavored cigars.
 On April 28, 2022, the FDA announced a proposed rule to prohibit menthol as a characterizing flavor in cigarettes, as well as prohibit menthol and all other characterizing flavors in cigars.
-Public comment on the proposed rules was open through July 7th.
-The FDA also held two public listening sessions on the proposed rules in June.
+After a public comment period and two public listening sessions, the final rule was sent to the White House in October 2023.
+However, in April 2024, the Biden Administration announced they were delaying implementation of the rules indefinitely.

-While this is a major step forward for public health, health equity, and the commercial tobacco endgame, the processes for finalizing and implementing these rules could take years, especially with delays from likely tobacco industry litigation.
+While these rules are major steps forward for public health, health equity, and the commercial tobacco endgame, the processes for finalizing and implementing them could take years, especially with delays from likely tobacco industry litigation.
 When these rules are finalized and implemented, research shows there will be many public health benefits:

 These findings show the lives saved with a national ban on menthol cigarettes and cigars.
 State and local action to prohibit the sale of menthol cigarettes and all other tobacco products remains critical and can save lives and prevent addiction now before a nationwide ban.